-In this in-depth article I’m going to review the good and the bad of Nizoral shampoo so you can make an informed decision about whether you should be using it.
+In this article, I’m going to review the good and the bad of Nizoral shampoo so you can make an informed decision about whether you should be using it.

 What is Nizoral Shampoo?

-Nizoral shampoo is shown to be an effective method for treating dandruff and seborrheic dermatitis, and may have potential in the treatment of androgenic alopecia as well.
+Nizoral shampoo is shown to be an effective method for treating dandruff and seborrheic dermatitis (3).

-Furthermore, there is limited research to suggest that the active ingredient in Nizoral shampoo may help prevent the body from producing DHT which is another underlying cause for hair loss and thinning hair.
+Furthermore, there is limited research to suggest that the active ingredient in Nizoral shampoo may help prevent the body from producing DHT which is another underlying cause for hair loss and thinning hair (4).

 Does Nizoral Shampoo Really Work?

 The effectiveness of Nizoral shampoo depends on the severity of the condition being addressed, as well as whether or not it is the appropriate treatment for an individual.

 In general, Nizoral shampoo works in the majority of cases for individuals who are experiencing dandruff or less severe instances of seborrheic dermatitis.

 There are numerous studies published dedicated to the study of the active ingredient in Nizoral shampoo, however much of the research is inconclusive and more research is necessary to fully understand the effectiveness of Nizoral shampoo.